 Are you a recruiter?

-Northampton has a lot to offer – great culture, theatre of West End quality, stunning architecture, Medieval churches, acres of parkland to explore, and a beautiful marina.
+Northampton has a lot of offer – great culture, theatre of West End quality, stunning architecture, medieval churches, acres of parkland to explore, and a beautiful marina.
 Its Market Square is a major shopping area, which looks gorgeous at night when it’s all lit up.
-Billing Aquadrome offers all the fun of the fair, while Radlands Plaza Skate Park is a popular place for families.
+Billing Aquadrome offers all the fun of the fair, while Radlands Plaza skate park is a popular place for families.
 Annual events in the town include Northampton Carnival, the Delapre Beer Festival, Northampton Balloon Festival and A Walk in the Park music festival, which has attracted the likes of Alfie Boe, Boyzone, Jessie J, James Morrison and Paul Weller.

-In the past, Northampton was a major centre of shoemaking and other leather industries, although only specialist shoemaking companies survive, such as Barker, Church’s, Crockett & Jones, Edward Green, Trickers and Wildsmith.
+In the past, Northampton was a major centre of shoemaking and other leather industries, although only specialist shoemaking companies survive, such as Barker Shoes, Church’s, Crockett & Jones, Edward Green and Trickers.
 Former shoe factories have been converted to offices or accommodation, surrounded by terraced houses originally built for factory workers.
 During the post-war years, engineering became a big employer in the town, but, these days, main private-sector employers are now in distribution and finance.
-Companies based in Northampton include Avon Products, Barclaycard, Blacks Leisure Group, Nationwide Building Society, Panasonic, Travis Perkins, Coca-Cola, Schweppes, Simply Business, National Grid and Carlsberg.
+Companies based in Northampton include Avon Products, Barclaycard, Blacks Leisure Group, Nationwide Building Society, Panasonic, Travis Perkins, Simply Business and Carlsberg.

 The University of Northampton also brings employment to the town.
 The only higher education establishment in Northampton, it runs courses from foundation and undergraduate levels, to postgraduate, professional and doctoral qualifications, and is made up of six schools – business, education, health, science and technology, social sciences and the arts.
 Northampton College and Moulton College provide vocational courses, plus there are 50 primary schools, eight secondary schools, five specialist schools and many independent schools serving the town.

-The average house price for Northampton is £240,155, which is a 6 per cent increase on the previous year.
-In the recent survey, the majority of sales were terraced properties, which sold for an average of £198,311.
-If you fancied buying in Northampton, you would be in good company – Hyacinth Bucket’s home was situated in a Northampton street, as the town was used for the location of BBC drama Keeping Up Appearances!
+The average house price for Northampton is £236,676, which is a 12.81% fall on the previous year.
+In a recent survey, the majority of sales were terraced properties, which sold for an average of £182,105.
+If you fancied buying in Northampton, you would be in good company… Hyacinth Bucket’s home was situated in a Northampton street, the town being used for the location of BBC drama Keeping Up Appearances!